 Radiant barrier insulation is a low-coating that provides superior performance when it comes to blocking radiant heat transfer.
 Most often installed between the roof deck and ceiling, this insulation works by reflecting ultraviolet (UV) energy which comes in contact with its surface.
 When making improvements to your home, radiant barrier insulation is one of the most effective investments you can make.
+Read the benefits of installing radiant insulation here.

 A common question people ask is whether they should install a radiant barrier or add extra fiberglass insulation to their attic.
 The right answer may not be the same for everyone, and it usually depends on the preferences of the homeowner, their lifestyle, and, of course, the attic’s capabilities.